 To date, nobody among these authorities is pushing for any investigation into the Surgisphere corporation, much less the suspicious circumstances around which their supposed research changed treatment policy around the world.

 Knowing all this, how can anyone ever again trust this conglomeration of medical science gatekeepers and health policy makers?

 On June 4, The Lancet retracted the Surgisphere paper, finally saying that they could “no longer vouch for the veracity of the primary data sources.”
 Their statement suggests that they thought at some point that they could indeed vouch for the data, which would seem surprising.
 Three weeks later, the NEJM retracted the earlier (unrelated) published Surgisphere study, the only other paper in Surgisphere's publication history.

-In our next article, we will explore the history of Surgisphere, its staff, and its relationships with the medical and public health communities.
+In a future article, we will explore the history of Surgisphere, its staff, and its relationships with the medical and public health communities.
 We will then examine potential motivations for what could be a medical crime with a body count that may reach into the millions.